MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 ## Step 4: Configure host networking

-Microsoft no longer recommends that you configure host networking manually.
-If you're running Azure Stack HCI, version 21H2, use [Network ATC](./network-atc.md) to deploy host networking.
+Microsoft recommends using [Network ATC](./network-atc.md) to deploy host networking if you're running Azure Stack HCI version 21H2 or newer.
 Otherwise, see [Host network requirements](../concepts/host-network-requirements.md) for specific requirements and information.

 Network ATC provides an “intent-based” approach to host network deployment.
 The system can automate the deployment of your intended networking configuration if you specify one or more of the following intents for an adapter: